jsonquerylang/jsonquery/README.md

 filter(.age >= 21) | sort(.age, "asc")
 ```

-See section [Function reference](reference/functions.md) for a detailed overview of all available functions.
+See section [Function reference](reference/functions.md) for a detailed overview of all available functions and operators.

 ### Operators